Chronic Lymphocytic Leukemia Clinical Trial

 Active serious infection not controlled by oral or intravenous antibiotics.

-History of acute pancreatitis within 1 year of study or history of chronic pancreatitis.
+History of acute pancreatitis within 1 year of study or history of chronic pancreatitis

-History of alcohol abuse.
+History of alcohol abuse

-Uncontrolled hypertriglyceridemia (triglycerides > 450 mg/dL).
+Uncontrolled hypertriglyceridemia (triglycerides > 650mg/L)

 Active secondary malignancy other than skin cancer (e.g., basal cell carcinoma or squamous cell carcinoma) that in the investigator's opinion will shorten survival to less than 1 year.

-Active grade III-V cardiac failure as defined by the New York Heart Association criteria.
+Active Grade III-V cardiac failure as defined by the New York Heart Association Criteria.

-Current autoimmune disease or history of autoimmune disease with potential CNS involvement.
+Current autoimmune disease or history of autoimmune disease with potential CNS involvement

-Pregnant and lactating women will not be eligible; women of childbearing potential should have a negative urine pregnancy test prior to entering on the study and be willing to practice methods of contraception.
+Pregnant and lactating women will not be eligible; women of childbearing potential should have a negative pregnancy test prior to entering on the study and be willing to practice methods of contraception.
 Women do not have childbearing potential if they have had a hysterectomy or are postmenopausal without menses for 12 months.
 In addition, men enrolled on this study should understand the risks to any sexual partner of childbearing potential and should practice an effective method of birth control.

-Patients with documented significant pleural or pericardial effusions unless they are thought to be secondary to their leukemia.
+Participants with documented significant pleural or pericardial effusions unless they are thought to be secondary to their leukemia.

 Study is for people with: